SpongePowered/Schematic-Specification/versions/schematic-1.md

 <a name="schematicBlockData"></a>BlockData | `byte[]` | **Required.** Specifies the main storage array which contains `Width * Height * Length` entries packed tightly within the array.
 Each entry refers to an index within the [Palette](#schematicPalette) and is `ceil(lg(PaletteLength-1))` bits in length (lg is the base 2 logarithm).
 The total data is padded to a multiple of 8 to fit within the byte array.
 The entries are indexed by `x + y * Width + z * Width * Height`.
 <a name="schematicTileEntities"></a>TileEntities | [[TileEntity Object](#tileEntityObject)] | Specifies additional data for blocks which require extra data.
 If no additional data is provided for a block which nornally requires extra data then it is assumed that the TileEntity for the block is initialized to its default state.
 <a name="schematicEntities"></a>Entities | [[Entity Object](#entityObject)] | Specifies any entities which exist within the area of this schematic.

+##### More In-depth on the BlockData array

+The data within the BlockData array is packed tightly, this means that the indices of bytes in the array are not the same as the indices of the entries.
+The index of a specific entry starts at the `(x + y * Width + z * Width * Height) * ceil(lg(PaletteLength-1))` bit (so divide by 8 for the byte index) and the entry may overlay multiple bytes in the array.

+For example with a `PaletteLength` of 8192 13 bits are required per entry.
+A `3x1x1` schematic would then have a BlockData array which resembles `[AAAAAAAA, AAAAABBB, BBBBBBBB, BBCCCCCC, CCCCCCC0]` where `A`, `B`, and `C` represent the bits that make up each 13-bit entry.
+The structure therefore takes up 5 bytes of space with 1 bit of padding on the end.

 #### <a name="metadataObject"></a> Metadata Object